How Can My Office Implement a Toner Recycling Program?

 Recycling helps small businesses and enterprises contribute to the environmental sustainability of commerce and industry.
 Even if employees don’t see the results, the overall reduction in air and water pollution through manufacturing emissions and landfilling is real.

 This is especially true for printer toner cartridges and ink cartridges.
-Every year, more than 375 million empty ink and toner cartridges end up either in landfills or incinerators.
+Every year, millions of empty ink and toner cartridges end up either in landfills or incinerators.
 That’s more than half of the United States’ entire annual ink and toner consumption.

 Toner recycling programs help organizations do their part to protect the environment and improve local conditions for their communities.
 Implementing a toner cartridge recycling program is easy.